celsowhite/_s/README.md

 Developer Form Note
 ===

 Ongoing additions to _s starter theme for my personal setup.
-Includes compass setup, flexslider, font awesome and a fe other integrations I typically use for projects.
+Includes compass setup, flexslider, font awesome and a few other integrations I typically use for projects.

 This will keep growing!